mreinstein/visualizer/readme.md

 ## Requirements

-Chrome or Firefox is required, though the cloud/starburst visualizer has extremely poor performance on Firefox, and Chrome is much faster in general due to more GPU acceleration.
+Chrome or Firefox is required, though Chrome is much faster in general due to more GPU acceleration.

 Because it uses certain HTML5 APIs, this page cannot be run directly from disk and must be run from a web server, even though it is completely static.